philthephatman/awesome-hacking-lists/udpsec.md

 - [pdfdir](https://github.com/chroming/pdfdir) - PDF导航（大纲/目录）添加工具
 - [whichCDN](https://github.com/Nitr4x/whichCDN) - WhichCDN allows to detect if a given website is protected by a Content Delivery Network
 - [GreatSCT](https://github.com/GreatSCT/GreatSCT) - The project is called Great SCT (Great Scott).
 Great SCT is an open source project to generate application white list bypasses.
 This tool is intended for  BOTH red and blue team.
-- [Webshell-Sniper](https://github.com/WangYihang/Webshell-Sniper) - Manage your website via terminal
+- [Webshell-Sniper](https://github.com/WangYihang/Webshell-Sniper) - :hammer: Manage your website via terminal
 - [LeaderF](https://github.com/Yggdroot/LeaderF) - An asynchronous fuzzy finder which is used to quickly locate files, buffers, mrus, tags, etc. in large project.
 - [S2-053-CVE-2017-12611](https://github.com/brianwrf/S2-053-CVE-2017-12611) - A simple script for exploit RCE for Struts 2 S2-053(CVE-2017-12611)
 - [gitfiti](https://github.com/gelstudios/gitfiti) - abusing github commit history for the lulz